-Many schools have virtual and on-campus tours available.
-Children can start Kindergarten in NSW at the beginning of the school year if they turn 5 on or before 31 July that year.
-By law, all children must be in compulsory schooling by their 6th birthday.
+Many schools offer virtual or on-campus tours if you’d like to see one before applying.
+In NSW, children can start Kindergarten at the beginning of the school year if they turn 5 on or before 31 July that year, and all children must be in school by their 6th birthday.

 Featured listings are posted at the top.
 We thank these educational institutions for their support of Newy with Kids.